cristinae/teaching/mt2023/README.md

 * Statistical Machine Translation book by Philipp Koehn [[slides]](http://www.statmt.org/book/)
 * From SMT to NMT, three posts in a blog to understand the basics of NMT [[blog]](https://devblogs.nvidia.com/introduction-neural-machine-translation-with-gpus/)
 * Chapter on Neural Machine Translation by Philipp Koehn [[pdf]](https://arxiv.org/pdf/1709.07809.pdf)
+* The illustrated transformer, a blog to understand the insights of a transformer [[blog]](https://jalammar.github.io/illustrated-transformer/)
 <br>

 ## Syllabus